Product Owner/ Shaper

 - We’re happy to learn from you and not only the other way round

 - Seeking mastery.
 We read books, attend conferences, and meetups.
 We have a library of books.
 We study alone and in groups.
-The company has a budget to support us.
+Company has a budget to support us.
 We do this because it is our passion.

 - Curiosity.
 If we use something we want to know how it works exactly.
 What are the constraints, when does it fail